steffenaxer/iteratively/content/post/drt-chicago-rp/index.md

 ## 🚀 Motivation

-In our last post, we explored how **MATSim can simulate ride-hailing services** using real-world data from Chicago’s TNP dataset.
+In our previous post, we explored how **MATSim can simulate ride-hailing services** using real-world data from Chicago’s TNP dataset.
 But ride-hailing is just one piece of the puzzle.
-What happens when we shift the focus to **ride-pooling**, where multiple passengers share a vehicle?
+What happens when we now transition the focus to **ride-pooling**, where multiple passengers share a vehicle?

 Ride-pooling-based DRT systems bring a set of **unique advantages** that are often overlooked — especially in discussions around autonomous driving.
 While autonomy promises to revolutionize mobility, it’s equally important to rethink the **operational models** that go hand-in-hand with it.
 Choosing a service form that balances **directness** (as in taxis or private cars) with the ability to **aggregate demand** is key to building sustainable transport systems.